UPDATE 2-Cycling - Teams in Abu Dhabi hotel instructed to remain in quarantine until March 14

 Emirati authorities ordered the lockdown of the Crown Plaza in Yas Island and the nearby W hotel after two Italian participants involved in last week's UAE Tour were suspected of contracting coronavirus.
 Members of the French teams Cofidis and Groupama-FDJ as well as Russian outfit Gazprom -- including 18 riders -- have been confined to the fourth floor of the W Abu Dhabi Hotel since Thursday.

 It was unclear if the quarantine decision applies to all the guests confined to the hotel.
-The Emirati government and hotel representatives did not immediately respond to Reuters' requests for comment.
+The Emirati government did not immediately respond to Reuters' requests for comment.

 The UAE, a regional business hub and major transit point for passengers traveling to China and other destinations in Asia, said the number of coronavirus infected cases in the country had risen to 27.